Key takeaways

 What’s a reasonable default silence threshold for an iOS app?

--40 dBFS with a 300 ms minimum run length covers most consumer recording environments (home office, moderate background noise).
-Auto-calibrate by sampling the first 500 ms of the recording if your users go from studio to coffee shop.
+-40 dBFS with a 300 ms minimum run length covers most consumer environments (home office, moderate background noise).
+Auto-calibrate by sampling the first 500 ms of the recording if your users move between a studio and a coffee shop.

 Do I need CoreAudio or can I stay entirely in AVFoundation?

-AVFoundation covers everything: AVAudioFile/AVAudioPCMBuffer for decode and level detection, AVMutableComposition + AVMutableAudioMix for cut-stitch-fade, and AVAssetExportSession for export.
-Drop to CoreAudio only when you need custom sample-rate conversion, exotic codecs, or real-time DSP on a dedicated queue.
+AVFoundation covers everything: AVAudioFile / AVAudioPCMBuffer for decode and level detection, AVMutableComposition + AVMutableAudioMix for cut-stitch-fade, and AVAssetExportSession for export.
+Drop to CoreAudio only for custom sample-rate conversion, exotic codecs, or real-time DSP on a dedicated queue.

-Can I trim silence in real time from the microphone stream?
+Can I remove silence in real time from the microphone stream?

 Yes — install a tap on AVAudioEngine.inputNode, compute dBFS per buffer, and only write non-silent buffers to your output AVAudioFile.
-You lose the ability to undo, but latency drops to essentially zero because the trim happens while the user records.
+You lose undo, but latency drops to essentially zero because the trim happens while the user records.

 Why do my cuts produce audible clicks?

-You are cutting at non-zero sample values and the discontinuity shows up as a broad-spectrum click.
-Add a 20–50 ms fade-out before each cut and a matching fade-in after with AVMutableAudioMix.setVolumeRamp.
-That alone eliminates the problem in most cases.
+You’re cutting at non-zero sample values and the discontinuity reads as a broad-spectrum click.
+Add a 20–50 ms fade-out before each cut and a matching fade-in after, using AVMutableAudioMix.setVolumeRamp.
+That alone fixes it in most cases.

-Does silence trimming work on video files the same way?
+Does this work on video files the same way?

-Yes, with one important addition: insert the video track into the same AVMutableComposition using the same CMTimeRanges you use for audio.
-Otherwise your lip-sync breaks.
-Export with AVAssetExportPresetHighestQuality and outputFileType = .mov.
+Yes, with one addition: insert the video track into the same AVMutableComposition using the same CMTimeRanges you use for audio, or lip-sync breaks.
+Export with AVAssetExportPresetHighestQuality and .mov.

 How much CPU and battery does this cost on-device?

-On an iPhone 13 and newer, an RMS-based scan processes 1 minute of 48 kHz audio in roughly 60 ms. Silero VAD via Core ML costs about 3× that.
-Export with AVAssetExportSession is I/O-bound — roughly half the recording duration on AAC reencodes.
-End-to-end battery impact on a 5-minute recording is under 1% on a modern phone.
+On a recent iPhone, an RMS scan processes 1 minute of 48 kHz audio in roughly 60 ms. Silero VAD costs a few times that.
+Export with AVAssetExportSession is I/O-bound — roughly half the recording duration on AAC re-encodes.
+End-to-end battery impact on a 5-minute recording is under 1%.

-How long does it take to ship production-grade silence trimming?
+How long does it take to ship production-grade silence removal?

-On an existing iOS audio product, 5–8 engineering days for an RMS-based pipeline with fades, progress UI, and unit tests.
-Add 3–5 days for VAD (Core ML Silero or WebRTC VAD) if amplitude thresholding is not accurate enough.
-Fora Soft typically lands the full scope in under two sprints using our Agent Engineering-accelerated workflow.
+On an existing iOS audio product, 5–8 engineering days for an RMS pipeline with fades, progress UI, and unit tests.
+Add 3–5 days for a VAD (Apple SpeechDetector, Silero v5, or WebRTC) if amplitude thresholding isn’t accurate enough.
+We usually land the full scope in under two sprints with our Agent Engineering workflow.

 What to read next